JoeyStanley/jekyll-for-designers/research.md

 I'm interested in phenomena on the margins of English phonology.
 There are some speech patterns that are quite infrequent because the particular sequence of sounds only exists in a handful of words.
 For example, I've found phonological and regional patterns in words with /ɛɡ/ (<i>beg</i>, <i>leg</i>).
 I've also found that people in Utah have a tap in /θɹ/ clusters (<i>three</i>, <i>throw</i>) but Washingtonians don't.
 Utahns also insert stops in /ls/ clusters (<i>false</i>, <i>salsa</i>).
 How infrequent can a variable be and still exhibit language-internal, regional, and sociolinguistic variability?

 ### CV Highlights

+**Joseph A. Stanley** & Lisa Morgan Johnson.
+"Vowels can merge because of changes in trajectory: Prelaterals in rural Utah English."
+The 96th Annual Meeting of the Linguistic Society of America.
+Washington, D.C.
+January 6--9, 2022.
+<a href="/downloads/220107-ADS-MTurk.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

 **Joseph A. Stanley**.
 "Methodological considerations in the study of infrequent phonological variables: The case of English /eɡ/ and /ɛɡ/."
 Word-specific phenomena in the realization of vowel categories: Methodological and theoretical perspectives (LabPhon 17 Satellite Workshop). <s>Vancouver, British Columbia</s>[Online].
 September, 2020.